 How Do Weighted Blankets Work?

 “A weighted blanket may induce the sensation of being hugged, swaddled, or gently held.
-This engages the ‘5 senses’ by ‘grounding’ or ‘earthing,’ which in turn may induce a relaxing state and sense of calmness.
-The weighted blanket may gently push down on the body, helping you feel safe, secure, or in a protected space.
+It may gently push down on the body, helping you feel safe, secure, or in a protected space.
 Just as a firm, warm, and cozy hug can be a powerful agent for relaxation, a weighted blanket may help you wind down and de-stress before bed.”

 Are Weighted Blankets Safe?

-Weighted blankets are safe for most adults.
-However, those with underlying medical conditions, such as respiratory or circulatory issues, should consult with their doctor before use.
-The pressure of a weighted blanket might be problematic for those with asthma, low blood pressure, or type 2 diabetes, for example.
-Additionally, adults with claustrophobia may find weighted blankets too confining, and those with mobility issues may struggle to move under the added weight.
+Those with underlying medical conditions, such as respiratory or circulatory issues, should consult with their doctor before use.
+In particular, the pressure of a weighted blanket may be problematic for those with:

 Still have questions?
 Ask our community!